code-craka/visa-manager-app/SECURITY.md

 ### How to Report

-Please report security vulnerabilities by emailing `security@example.com` (replace with actual security contact email).
+Please report security vulnerabilities by emailing `security@visa-manager-app.com` or by creating a private security advisory on GitHub.

 In your report, please include: